 Insomnia can disrupt daily life by causing irritability, exhaustion, tiredness, and difficulty staying focused.
 This affliction is also believed to be a risk factor for other diseases, including obesity, hypertension, diabetes, and cardiovascular disease.

-Chronic, or recurrent, insomnia is a widespread condition affecting nearly 10-15% of the global population.
+Chronic or recurrent insomnia is a widespread condition affecting nearly 10-15% of the global population.

-It is therefore important to learn how to deal with insomnia as soon as symptoms present themselves, and to seek medical attention for evaluation and diagnosis as early as possible.
+It is, therefore, important to learn how to deal with insomnia as soon as symptoms present themselves and to seek medical attention for evaluation and diagnosis as early as possible.

 Learning about your sleep patterns from both yourself and your partner or spouse may better inform your doctor of your sleep patterns, since you may not always be aware or remember waking at night.
 You may also be asked to record your sleep patterns, and how you feel the next morning, in a sleep diary.
 In some cases, you may be referred to a specialist for further testing.
 Once you receive a diagnosis, you can then explore treatment options for how to deal with insomnia.